Can I Sue Atmos Energy?

 Homendy’s testimony included a statement on the federal investigation of the Atmos pipeline explosions in Dallas.
 She said: “In general, we are looking at pipeline operations, the adequacy of Atmos’s integrity management program, human performance, their safety management system if they had one, and the adequacy of emergency response.”

 Hundred of Millions

-Atmos is a regulated distributor of natural gas, including pipeline ownership and underground storage in Texas and elsewhere.
-Beside the Dallas-Fort Worth area and West Texas, the company serves parts of Colorado, Kansas, Kentucky, Tennessee, Virginia, Louisiana and Mississippi.
+Atmos Energy is a regulated distributor of natural gas, including pipeline ownership and underground storage in Texas and elsewhere.
+Besides the Dallas-Fort Worth area and West Texas, the company serves parts of Colorado, Kansas, Kentucky, Tennessee, Virginia, Louisiana, and Mississippi.
 As one of the largest gas-only utilities in the U.S., Atmos provides natural gas fuel to 3 million customers in more than 1,400 communities.

 Business has been good at Atmos for many years.
 According to the company’s own financial reports, 2019’s profit totaled $511 million.
 In the two previous years, combined profits equaled $1 billion.

 But making hundreds of millions of dollars a year doesn’t mean the company operates without putting people at risk.
 It continues to be in the process of replacing its aging pipelines.
 Atmos said in its own recent financial report that loss of human life could be large if an adverse event happened in a population area.